MassMesh/autoygg/SPEC.md

 ## Endpoints
   * `GET /info`: Returns GatewayOwner, Description, RequireRegistration, ACLEnabled
   * `GET /register`:
+    * Return access error if ACL check fails
     * If RequireRegistration=false: Disabled
     * If RequireRegistration=true: Return registration status for user if found or 404
   * `POST /register`:
+    * Return access error if ACL check fails
     * If RequireRegistration=false, Disabled
     * If ACLEnabled=true, apply ACLFile based on ACLMode, give access error if conditions not met
     * If RequireRegistration=true, Store registration information with Approved=false
       * Storing unapproved feels like the safer thing to do in case someone switches RequireApproval on and off
   * `POST /renew`:
+    * Return access error if ACL check fails
     * If RequireRegistration=true: Deny unless approved registration found
     * If ACLEnabled=true, apply ACLFile based on ACLMode, give access error if conditions not met
     * Assign lease, provision lease, and store in leases table
+  * `POST /release`:
+    * Return access error if ACL check fails
-  * `POST /release`: Remove lease from leases, teardown lease, and return success.
+    * Remove lease from leases, teardown lease, and return success.
 Return 404 if lease doesn't exist
+  * ACL Check Routine:
+    * If blacklist entry exists with client IP
+      * Return access error
+    * If WhitelistEnabled=true and whitelist entry does not exist with client IP
+      * Return access error

 # Client Operating Model